dynamsoft-docs/capture-vision-docs/enums/core/intermediate-result-unit-type.md

 # Enumeration IntermediateResultUnitType

-Describes the type of the intermediate result unit.
 Enumeration `IntermediateResultUnitType` is used in each subclass of `IntermediateResult` to indicate the type of the result.
 It is also used to declare which kinds `IntermediateResult` should be output by the library.

 ```cpp
 enum IntermediateResultUnitType : unsigned long long